lbain/rails-girls-next/tdd/index.md

----
-title: TDD
-layout: course
----

 # TDD Exercise

 This exercise was run for me by a great guy named Steve Hardisty when we both worked at REA Pty Ltd. It is intended as an exercise to teach you what we're talking about when we say Test Driven Development.
 It also involves pair (or in our case group) programming.

 00:00:00 - Briefing
 ----------------------------------------------------------------------

-I explain this to everybody present:
+The mentor explains the following to everybody present:

-- We all sit around a big table.
+- How Roman numerals work: [http://www.onlineconversion.com/roman_numerals_advanced.htm]([reference])
+- We are going to split into **groups of 3**, each with a computer.
-- There is a hotseat with laptop, keyboard, Sublime Text, and screen projected.
+- Each group will have a **hot seat** with laptop, keyboard and Sublime Text.
-- I start in the hotseat.
+- The mentor provides the **initial code** (below).
-- We all stand up and rotate chairs so the next person is at the keyboard, each time:
+- Within each group, everybody **rotates chairs** so the next person is at the keyboard, each time:
   - A new test is written, or
   - A test goes from failing to passing.

 00:10:00 - Initial Code
 ----------------------------------------------------------------------

-I type this out:
+The mentor types this out:

 ```ruby
 def roman(n)